mortexsa/mortexsa/README.md

 - 👀 I’m interested in Cyber-Security, Web and Software Development
 - 🌱 I’m currently learning Angular and Cloud Deployment
 - 💞️ I’m looking to collaborate on Angular Web Application
-- 📫 How to reach me -> by mail : slimani-arezki@hotmail.com
+- 📫 How to reach me : slimani-arezki@hotmail.com